tesujimath/beancount-lima/README.md

 # beancount-lima

-This is an early stage work-in-progress Beancount frontend using Steel Scheme and the [Lima parser](https://github.com/tesujimath/beancount-parser-lima).
+This is new implementation of Beancount using [Steel Scheme](https://github.com/mattwparas/steel) and the [Lima parser](https://github.com/tesujimath/beancount-parser-lima).

 The observation is that Rust is at the same time both wonderful and uncomfortable for end-users.
 The idea is to use Steel Scheme for interactive Beancounting.
 Instead of [Beancount Query Language](https://beancount.github.io/docs/beancount_query_language.html), Steel Scheme is used.
+(There is currently no intention to reimplement the existing query language.)

 A number of useful queries are provided out-of-the-box.